XuJiandong/ckb-taproot-deploy/README.md

 ### Scenario

 Alice wants to send some coins to Bob.
 She doesn't know whether Bob will accept it.
 If Bob doesn't take the coin, Alice wants to get the coin back.
-The taproot on CKB can solve it by following steps:
+The Taproot on CKB can solve it by following steps:

 1. Alice fetches the schnorr public key of Bob
-2. Alice transfers some CKB to cell locked by taproot lock script.
+2. Alice transfers some coin to cell locked by taproot lock script.
 The lock script args is a hash of taproot output key.
-Alice has already embedded bob's schnorr public key into taproot output key.
+Alice has already embedded Bob's schnorr public key into taproot output key.
 [An example transaction on testnet](https://pudge.explorer.nervos.org/transaction/0xa8067fac193537a4c80d5146a2e0cdfcb8254b9cec941480b56e581eccf0780a)